Subcore

 Subcores are used in many HPDC dies

 Many real castings require cast holes that are not aligned with the mould direction.
-If the feature can be created on a pin that is less than 60mm in diameter a subcore is a good design choice.
-This is especially true if axis of this core needs to be skew; Many die caste struggle with subcores because they are not any easy to operate as regular core pins
+If the feature can be created on a pin that is less than 60mm in diameter, a subcore is a good design choice.
+This is especially true if axis of this core needs to be skew; Many die casters struggle with subcores because they are not as easy to operate as regular core pins

 ISSUES